birnbaumlab/Gordon-et-al-2022/README.md

 1. Clone repository by typing:

-   > git clone git@github.mit.edu:{YOUR MIT GITHUB USERNAME}/DomainSeq.git
+   > git clone git@github.mit.edu:USERNAME/DomainSeq.git

-and move into the base directory (".../DomainSeq/") using [change directory](https://www.rapidtables.com/code/linux/cd.html) commands.
+where USERNAME is your MIT Github username.
+Move into the base directory (".../DomainSeq/") using [change directory](https://www.rapidtables.com/code/linux/cd.html) commands.

 2. Install the virtual environment package to your native Python: